USCbiostats/PM566/website/content/assignment/10-lab.md

 ## Exercise 4.1

-Construct a query that retrives all rows from the `payment` table where the amount is either 1.99, 7.99, 9.99.
+Construct a query that retrieves all rows from the `payment` table where the amount is either 1.99, 7.99, 9.99.

 ```sql